Undaunted in Michigan

 In October, Undaunted met with the Michigan Office of Critical Infrastructure’s Elective Pay Ambassadors to share strategies for connecting with school districts pursuing energy upgrades.
 We provided guidance on how ambassadors can identify projects eligible for Elective Pay, engage with and support districts navigating the process.

-Ann Arbor Public Schools in Michigan celebrated the receipt of a $572,000 reimbursement check for installing rooftop solar arrays at Scarlett Middle School, Tappan Middle School, Pioneer High School, and Westerman Preschool and Family Center.
+Ann Arbor Public Schools celebrated the receipt of a $572,000 reimbursement check for installing rooftop solar arrays at Scarlett Middle School, Tappan Middle School, Pioneer High School, and Westerman Preschool and Family Center.

-Washtenaw Intermediate School District in Michigan celebrated the receipt of a $90,000+ reimbursement check for installing a solar energy system at High Point School.
+Washtenaw Intermediate School District celebrated the receipt of a $90,000+ reimbursement check for installing a solar energy system at High Point School.
 The district worked with Homeland Solar and CMTA on the project.

 Meet the Michigan schools leading on energy tax credits and Elective Pay